edfungus/crouton-prototype/README.md

 + `*address` represents the last element of the topic address to reach this spice.
 While it is ideal to keep the address and name of the spice the same, it doesn't have to be.
 		+ For example, where `"address": "light"`, the input to this spice will be at `/inbox/crouton_name/light` and output of this spice can be reached  `/outbox/crouton_name/light`
 + `units` is an optional field for visual aid when the value is displayed and is a string
-+ `description` is an optional field to describe your spice in the ui
++ `description` is an optional field to describe your spice in Crouton UI
 + `min` and `max` are both optional fields for integer value validation on the frontend.
 They can also be used as indicators for reporting spices.

 #### Method used to establish connection
 In order for Crouton UI to establish a connection with the Crouton, an exchange is made between them.
-The ui will send a message `get` to the topic `/inbox/device_name/deviceInfo` .
+Crouton UI will send a message `get` to the topic `/inbox/device_name/deviceInfo` .
 Upon receiving this message, the crouton should reply by sending a deviceInfo JSON to `/outbox/device_name/deviceInfo`.
-Once the ui receives the JSON, the ui will consider the crouton to be online and will configure the ui based on the deviceInfo JSON.
+Once Crouton UI receives the JSON, Crouton UI will consider the crouton to be online and will configure Crouton UI based on the deviceInfo JSON.

+#### LWT and auto-reconnect
+Each crouton is assumed to do two things for auto-reconnecting to work:

++ Crouton must broadcast it's deviceInfo upon every connection
++  Crouton must have made a lwt at the address `/outbox/device_name/lwt` with any message with the MQTT broker.

+Upon an ungraceful disconnection by a crouton, the Crouton UI will listen for your crouton's deviceInfo.
+Once your crouton reconnects and publishes it's device info, it will automactically reconnect.

 ##UI elements